What battle commander, when wanting to survey the enemy with his own

 viewpoint, our perspective, and is a given.
 What is therefore advantageous is to get our

 eyes INTO a position where we can see most of the field and note the most

 important aspects of what we are looking at, so that we can draw the

 best or most valid conclusions.
 Looking from multiple vantage points is always

-desirable, and other people, when they are trusted can serve for this.
+desirable, and other people, when they are trustworthy, can serve for this.

-When gathering information about an enemy, there are at
+When gathering information about an enemy, its activities and territory, there are at

 least two important aspects: observation from a distance and spying.
 Observation of